askasoft/gounoconv/README.md

                 If they are different machines, it is remote and the files are sent as binary data.
 Default is auto, and it will send the file as a path if the host is 127.0.0.1 or localhost.
+    -debug      Print the debug log.
+    -quiet      Do not print information message.
   <notes>:
     Use - for stdin or stdout.
 ```